AppliedOmics/Pro-MAP/README.md

 	- using plotly
 - Significance Testing
 	- generetate contigency matrix for all conditions
-- most plots are now downloadable
+- plots are now downloadable as png
+- CV of triplicates for foreground and background

 #	Bugs to fix

-- check why control proteins not in MA plots
 - check annotation column assignment for difference file types.